SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 frame for government bonds which I have deferred to the [chapter after next](../004_bond_myths) on
 [The Bond Myths —The Mitchell Frame](../004_bond_myths#the-mitchell-frame).
-It should be regarded as required reading.
+It should be regarded as extra required reading.

 **Treasury Bond Operations Prelude**